-During the school year we are required to conduct 3 lockdown drills.
+During the school year we are required to conduct 2 lock down drills.

-9.4 SEVERE WEATHER POLICY: The following are the policies of the Hamilton Community Schools for tornado and severe weather conditions.
+9.4 SEVERE WEATHER POLICY

+The following are the policies of the Hamilton Community Schools for tornado and severe weather conditions.

+Definitions

+Severe Thunderstorm Watch

+A possibility of severe thunderstorms with high winds and hail in a defined area.

+- 1. School remains in session. - 2.
+Parents may pick up their children, if they wish.

+Severe Thunderstorm Warning

+Severe Thunderstorm in process in the area.

+- 1. School remains in session. - 2.
+Parents may pick up their children, if they wish.

+Tornado Watch

-- A. Definitions - a.
-Severe Thunderstorm Watch A possibility of severe thunderstorms with high winds and hail in a defined area. - i.
-School remains in session. - ii.
-Parents may pick up their children, if they wish. - b.
-Severe Thunderstorm Warning Severe thunderstorm in process in the area - i.
-School remains in session. - ii.
-Parents may pick up their children, if they wish. - c.
-Tornado Watch A possibility of tornadoes in the area. - i.
-School remains in session until normal time of dismissal. - ii.
-Parents may pick up their children, if they wish. - iii.
-All extra curricular events scheduled for the rest of the day will be canceled with this exception: If a tornado watch will expire or is canceled at least two hours before a school event is to begin, the administrators would retain the flexibility to decide whether or not to cancel the event. - iv.
-School will be canceled if a tornado watch is in effect beyond 7:00 a.m. - d.
-Tornado Warning Tornadoes reported in a defined area by local weather spotters. - i.
-School remains in session and students will be guided to prearranged protected areas. - ii.
-Teachers will remain with their students until released by the Principal. - iii.
-If the warning period should begin while students are being loaded on the bus, they will be called back into the building to protected areas. - iv.
+A possibility of tornadoes in the area.

+- 1. School remains in session until normal time of dismissal. - 2.
+Parents may pick up their children, if they wish. - 3.
+All extra curricular events scheduled for the rest of the day will be canceled with this exception: If a tornado watch will expire or is canceled at least two hours before a school event is to begin, the administrators would retain the flexibility to decide whether or not to cancel the event. - 4.
+School will be canceled if a tornado watch is in effect beyond 7:00 a.m. and afternoon kindergarten classes will be canceled if a tornado watch is in effect beyond 11:00 a.m.

+Tornado Warning

+Tornadoes reported in a defined area by local weather spotters.

+- 1. School remains in session and students will be guided to prearranged protected areas. - 2.
+Teachers will remain with their students until released by the Principal.

+- 3. If the warning period should begin while students are being loaded on the bus, they will be called back into the building to protected areas. - 4.
 If the warning period should begin after the loaded buses have left the school building, the drivers should use their own judgment as to whether to seek shelter or whether the bus route can be continued.